aragaoi/mcp-image-extractor/README.md

 ### For Cursor

+You can configure Cursor to use this MCP server in one of the following ways:

+#### Option 1: Using Cursor MCP Settings UI

-Add this configuration to your Cursor settings:
+Add this configuration through Cursor's MCP Settings UI:

 ```json
 {